facebookresearch/BLINK/README.md

 ## BLINK with solr as IR system
 The first version of BLINK uses an [Apache Solr](https://lucene.apache.org/solr) based Information Retrieval system in combination with a BERT based cross-encoder.
-This IR-based version is now deprecated since it's outpeformed by the current BLINK architecture.
+This IR-based version is now deprecated since it's outperformed by the current BLINK architecture.
 If you are interested in the old version, please refer to [this README](blink/candidate_retrieval/README.md).

 ## The BLINK Team